Deafness in Iraq: Iraq's State Party Report

-Sign Language Rights
+Sign language rights

 Sign language is recognized as a communication tool and states to provide support and access to sign language interpreters, especially in courts and for other legal procedures.

 Article 21 includes various communication methods but does not provide information about promoting sign language in education or for public services.

-Deaf Culture and Linguistic Identity
+Deaf culture and linguistic identity

 Article 30.4 promotes persons with disabilities to participate in all cultural events and provides access to institutions.
 Information regarding DHH culture is limited within the state report.

-Bilingual Education
+Bilingual education

 Emphasizes inclusive and special education to provide access to students with special needs to education.
 The Kurdistan Region of the country runs institutions specifically for DHH and mute, providing education based on their needs.

-Lifelong Learning
+Lifelong learning

 Protects persons with disabilities providing equal access to education and employment.
 The Iraqi government provides vocational and adult learning organizations, however, it has very limited scope.
 It is under the Minister of Culture and strategies for higher education.